BeMoreKinky Logo

 Here are scenarios where seeking open relationship-friendly therapy might be beneficial:

 • Before or During the Opening Process: If you and your partner are struggling to get on the same page about opening up, a therapist experienced in non-traditional relationships can facilitate those tough conversations.
+Our guide on finding partners for open relationships covers the practical side once you're ready.
 Some couples choose to do a few therapy sessions before they open up, almost like premarital counseling but for non-monogamy.

 • Persistent Jealousy or Emotional Pain: If one or both of you finds that jealousy (or any difficult emotion) is overwhelming despite your best efforts, a therapist can offer strategies and perspective.
-Managing jealousy in an open relationship sometimes requires unlearning ingrained beliefs about love and worth, and a professional can guide that process.
+Our guide to dealing with jealousy in polyamory offers self-help strategies, but managing jealousy in an open relationship sometimes requires unlearning ingrained beliefs about love and worth, and a professional can guide that process.

 A couple having a difficult conversation with one gesturing while speaking